 A piano instructor can provide you with a roadmap to get you from where you are now to where you want to be.
 With each lesson, your instructor will help you gain the confidence and skills you need to master your next performance.
 We look forward to seeing your own piano videos on YouTube!

-What are your favorite pop piano tunes to play?
+What are your favorite easy pop songs to play on piano?
 Let us know in the comments below!